 PLEASE REVIEW IT CAREFULLY.

-These Privacy Practices apply to the Regional Medical Center of Orangeburg & Calhoun Counties (RMC) including, without limitation, the following facilities: Urgent Care-Santee, Urgent Care-Bamberg, H. Filmore Mabry Center for Cancer Care, Home Care of the Regional Medical Center, HEALTHPLEX at the Regional Medical Center, HEALTHPLEX-Santee, HEALTHPLEX-Branchville, HEALTHPLEX-Holly Hill, Holly Hill Diagnostic Center, Orangeburg Surgical Associates, Palmetto Surgical Group, South Carolina Orthopaedic Institute, RMC Cardiology (George Castro, MD, John Hutto, MD, Samuel King, MD; Mark Krzyston, MD), RMC Cardiac Imaging, RMC Internal Medicine (Lamar Dawkins, MD), RMC Internal Medicine and Gastroenterology (Muhammad Yunis, MD), RMC Obstetrics & Gynecology (David Gillespie, MD; Whitney Thoma, MD), RMC Occupational Medicine (Daunis Aboaba, MD, MPH), and Edisto Regional Health Services to include: RMC Primary Care-Bamberg; RMC Primary Care-Branchville; RMC Primary Care-Denmark; RMC Primary Care-Holly Hill; RMC Primary Care-North; RMC Primary Care-Orangeburg (three locations: 1.
-RMC Annex Building-3000 St. Matthews Road, 2.
-1619 Carolina Avenue and 3.
+These Privacy Practices apply to the Regional Medical Center of Orangeburg & Calhoun Counties (RMC) including, without limitation, the following facilities: Urgent Care-Santee, Urgent Care-Bamberg, H. Filmore Mabry Center for Cancer Care, Home Care of the Regional Medical Center, HEALTHPLEX at the Regional Medical Center, HEALTHPLEX-Santee, HEALTHPLEX-Branchville, HEALTHPLEX-Holly Hill, HEALTHPLEX-St. Matthews, Holly Hill Diagnostic Center, Orangeburg Surgical Associates, Palmetto Surgical Group, South Carolina Orthopaedic Institute, RMC Cardiology (George Castro, MD, John Hutto, MD, Samuel King, MD; Mark Krzyston, MD), RMC Cardiac Imaging, RMC Internal Medicine (Lamar Dawkins, MD; Goroh Okazaki, MD), RMC Internal Medicine and Gastroenterology (Muhammad Yunis, MD), RMC Obstetrics & Gynecology (David Gillespie, MD; Whitney Thoma, MD; Thomas Key, MD), and Edisto Regional Health Services to include: RMC Primary Care-Bamberg; RMC Primary Care-Branchville; RMC Primary Care-Denmark; RMC Primary Care-Holly Hill; RMC Primary Care-North; RMC Primary Care-Orangeburg (two locations: 1.
+1619 Carolina Avenue and 2.
 1750 Village Park Drive); and RMC Primary Care-St. Matthews, all of which are referred to as RMC in this notice.
-These Privacy Practices also apply to physicians, such as radiologists, pathologists, and anesthesiologists, while they are treating you at RMC.
+These Privacy Practices also apply to physicians, such as radiologists, pathologists and anesthesiologists, while they are treating you at RMC.
 These physicians may not be employed by RMC but participate in an organized healthcare arrangement with RMC, and RMC and the physicians are permitted to use and disclose your health information among each other for their joint treatment, payment and healthcare operations.

 UNDERSTANDING YOUR HEALTH RECORD AND HEALTH INFORMATION: